“Joyful, life-affirming and even a bit kick-ass feminist”

 - Terry O'Brien, Folk Expo

-Julu Irvine & Heg Brignall have taken the folk scene by storm with their unusual and fresh approach to folk music.
-What makes them stand out is their wonderful chemistry and charisma on stage, natural humour and two beautifully matched voices.
+What sets them apart is their wonderful chemistry and charisma on stage, natural humour and two beautifully matched voices.
 With an unusual mix of cascading, dramatic piano; intricate, fingerstyle guitar; flute, whistles and harmonium, Julu and Heg bring an exciting take on folk storytelling with their evocative and distinctive sound.
+Their arresting a cappella arrangements have been memorable favourites with audiences.